philippkueng/philippkueng.github.com/posts/2012-01-11-a-link-blog-with-octopress.markdown

----
-layout: post
+Date: 2012-01-11
-title: "A Link-Blog with Octopress"
+Title: A Link-Blog with Octopress
-comments: true
+Comments: true
----
+Tags: Octopress, Blog

 During the last week well known bloggers have started turning off comments in a move to not having to care about sorting out SPAM and having more time for the actual writing.
 [Matt Gemmell](http://mattgemmell.com/) has written an [excellent summary](http://mattgemmell.com/2012/01/07/comments-commentary/) about this, for those of you interested.

 While I'm not sure yet if I'll ever do the same, I started wondering on how to realize something like a Link-Blog with Octopress.
 Turns out it's pretty easy.